-Criteria Commentary Mineral tenement and land tenure status Merléac PERM (Permis Exclusif de Recherche de Mine, a French exploration licence) No known impediments for future exploration and development Exploration done by other parties Last significant exploration in area is believed to have been conducted by BRGM in the 1980s.
-VMS potential of the region was recognised by the BRGM who conducted regional stream sediment programmes during the mid-1970s.
+Criteria Commentary Mineral tenement and land Merléac PERM (Permis Exclusif de Recherche de Mine, a French exploration licence) tenure status No known impediments for future exploration and development Exploration done by other • Last significant exploration in area is believed to have been conducted by BRGM in the 1980s. parties VMS potential of the region was recognised by the BRGM who conducted regional stream sediment programmes during the mid-1970s.
 The Porte-aux-Moines deposit was discovered in 1976 when follow-up soil sampling and shallow drilling intersected massive sulphides.
-Subsequently the BRGM conducted substantial core drilling (+9km) and underground development on Porte-aux-Moines.
-In addition, the BRGM conducted significant mapping, geochemical and geophysical programmes as well as drilling around Porte-aux-Moines and regionally.
+Subsequently the BRGM conducted substantial core drilling (+9km) and underground development on Porte-aux-Moines. • In addition, the BRGM conducted significant mapping, geochemical and geophysical programmes as well as drilling around Porte-aux-Moines and regionally.
 Much of the exploration data is now with Variscan and will be compiled and assessed by the Company.
 Geology Volcanogenic Massive Sulphide (VMS) deposits Drill hole Information Three full core holes (PAM5, PAM8, PAM16) have been accessed and logged by Variscan geologists at the BRGM core facility, Orleans.
 Original BRGM logs, coordinate/downhole data and assays have been complied by Variscan geologists.
-Data aggregation methods No aggregation or high grade cuts have been applied to the data reported 4% zinc equivalent grade used to help define mineralisation wireframes for the resource estimate.
-Relationship between mineralisation widths and intercept lengths The orientation of the holes and underground development is considered a reasonable test of the high grade mineralised zones which appear to dip from sub vertical to very steeply north.
-Based on the BRGM interpretation of the mineralised envelops and the core angles of sulphide layering as recorded by Variscan geologists in PAM5, 8 and 16, the average true widths of the intersections are estimated to be around 40-90 % of the downhole lengths.
+Data aggregation methods No aggregation or high grade cuts have been applied to the data reported. • 4% zinc equivalent grade used to help define mineralisation wireframes for the resource estimate.
+Relationship between • The orientation of the holes and underground development is considered a reasonable test of the mineralisation widths and high grade mineralised zones which appear to dip from sub vertical to very steeply north. intercept lengths Based on the BRGM interpretation of the mineralised envelops and the core angles of sulphide layering as recorded by Variscan geologists in PAM5, 8 and 16, the average true widths of the intersections are estimated to be around 40-90 % of the downhole lengths.
 This has been

 Criteria Commentary confirmed by wireframes of interpreted mineralised envelopes generated by Variscan geologists for use in the JORC resource estimate.
 Diagrams Diagrams for the Porte-aux-Moines deposit have been generated from BRGM data and interpretations from Variscan geologists.
 Regional prospect diagrams are taken from BRGM reports.
-Balanced reporting • Other substantive exploration data Previous exploration data has been received by the Company from the BRGM and will be reported as it is compiled and evaluated.
-Further work Drilling within Porte-aux-Moines to infill interpreted mineralised zones to increase confidence limits and provide density information.
+Balanced reporting The accompanying document is considered a balanced report.
+All core holes used in the generation of the resource have been previously published by Variscan.
+Other substantive exploration data Previous exploration data has been received by the Company from the BRGM and will be reported as it is compiled and evaluated.
+Further work Drilling within Porte-aux-Moines to infill and confirm interpreted mineralised zones to increase confidence limits and provide density information.
 Possible follow-up ground EM surveys to more accurately define significant anomalies defined from the recent VTEM survey and to follow-up former BRGM prospects.
 Follow-up diamond drilling along strike and down dip at Porte-aux-Moines and into new regional targets